The Delray Beach City Marina

 Click below to see the construction schedule for your district.

-While the contractor is instructed to minimize any inconvenience during construction, residents can expect noise and some vibrations from this operation.
-We will work to minimize these conditions as much as possible.
 If you have any questions or concerns regarding the construction of this project, please feel free to call the City Marina Improvement Project’s Hotline Number at (561) 839-1717.

 Frequently Asked Questions